elastic/kibana/src/plugins/discover/README.md

 # Discover

-Contains the Discover application and the Discover Session embeddable (former Saved Search embeddable).
+Contains the Discover application and the Discover Session embeddable (formerly the Saved Search embeddable).

 ## Project tree